CCPALab/ccpalab.github.io/_pages/group.md

 ### Roman Elizarov
 <img class="align-left" src="/assets/images/members/elizarov.jpg" width="150" height="150" />
 <span class="position">Concurrency expert at JetBrains</span>\\
 Roman Elizarov is a professional software developer with more than 16 years experience.
 He is an expert in Java and JVM, particularly in real-time data processing, algorithms and performance optimizations for modern architectures.
 Roman currently works on the Kotlin language at JetBrains.
-In 2000 Roman had graduated from St. Petersburg ITMO.
-He now teaches a course on concurrent and distributed programming at ITMO.
+In 2000 Roman had graduated from ITMO University, were he now teaches a course on concurrent and distributed programming.
 During his undergraduate study, he participated at ACM International Collegiate Programming Contest (ICPC).
 Since 1997 and until now Roman serves as a Chief Judge of Northeastern European Regional Programming Contest (NEERC) of ACM ICPC.
 {: .text-justify}

 <https://www.linkedin.com/in/relizarov>\\